zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zowe-integrate-with-apiml.md

         sftp <system>
         get $ZOWE_ROOT_DIR/api-mediation/keystore/local_ca/localca.cer
         ```

+        **NOTE**: If APIML server certificate is signed by a non public CA use a root certificate file that was specified on [externalCertificateAuthorities](https://docs.zowe.org/stable/user-guide/configure-zowe-runtime.html#configuration-variables) during installation.

         To verify that the file has been transferred correctly, open the file.
 The following heading and closing should appear: